plone/guillotina/docs/source/index.md

 - Content: Item or Folder by default.
 This is your dynamic object tree you create

 The endpoints available around these objects are detailed below:

-## Developer Documentation

-After reading quick tour or training section,
-Now you can start hands-on style guide to learn how to use it.

 ## Deploying